 How to connect and use the front arm drive hip connection for bigger and more consistent throws.

-How to find good explosiveness and which parts of the body to use to create it.
+How to find good explosiveness in your throw and which parts of the body to use to create it.